- Variable interest rate of 1.10% gross* p.a./AER**

 Withdrawals should be requested via our online service (restrictions apply).
 Withdrawals can also be requested by using one of our Withdrawal/Notification forms or by sending us a letter signed by whoever is authorised to operate the account.

-This Summary Box should be read in conjunction with the following leaflets before applying for a Foundations Cash ISA:
+This Summary Box should be read in conjunction with the following brochures and leaflets before applying for a Foundations Cash ISA:

 • Saving with Ecology – General terms and conditions